DUKE UNIVERSITY CHAPEL

-Without a shadow of a doubt, one of my favourite places to photograph weddings is Duke Chapel.
-Built between 1930 and 1935, Duke Chapel is the centrepiece of the spiritual life at Duke University and the focal point of the campus itself.
-It was built in the Collegiate Gothic style, which takes its inspiration from English architecture of the Tudor period.
+Without a shadow of a doubt, one of my favourite places to photograph weddings is Duke University Chapel.
+The chapel is the most emblematic building at Duke University and, dominating the skyline for miles around, it is the focal point of the campus itself.
+Duke Chapel was built between 1930 and 1935, but with its Gothic architecture has the look and feel of the churches from the Tudor period that I grew up surrounded by back home in England.
 Probably for this reason, this is one of the North Carolina wedding venues that I feel most at home in.
-It has a character and soul in its arches, arcades and vaults that just lends itself to beautiful photography when used correctly.
+It has a character and soul in its arches, arcades and vaults that just lends itself to beautiful photography and I just love working there.

-Duke Chapel is also a great venue for bridal portrait sessions.
-It’s always a lot of fun to take our time and make some images without the time constraints of the wedding day timeline.
+Duke Chapel is also a great venue for bridal portrait sessions or post-wedding sessions.
+It’s always a lot of fun to take our time and make some images without the time constraints of the wedding day timeline itself.
 You can see some more photos from one of my Duke Chapel bridal sessions here.

 A Christmas wedding at Duke Chapel always looks amazing.
 The front of the altar area is decorated with scarlet poinsettias and the choir stalls are bedecked with wreathes.
 It really does look beautifully festive.